YingLiu4203/angular-book/ch08/ch08-firebase.md

-# Firebase CRUD Demo Application
+# Install and Configure Firebase

-This chapter gives a step-by-step tutorial on creating a CRUD (Create, Read, Update, Delete) web application using Angular 7 and Firebase.
+This chapter gives a step-by-step tutorial on Firebase installation and configuration.
 [Firebase](https://firebase.google.com/) is a Backen-as-a-service (BaaS) that provides many functions such as authentication/storage/tracing etc for web and mobile application development.

 ## 1 Setup Firebase